ETH-PEACH-Lab/coducate/README.md

 -   **Command:** `Coducate: Change Font Size`

-    -   Adjust the font size of the editor and the emulated terminal in the instructor's web view.
+    -   Adjust the font size of the editor and the mirrored terminal in the instructor's web view.

 -   **Command:** `Coducate: Change Theme`
     -   Switch between light and dark themes in the instructor's web view.